brikis98/yevgeniy-brikman-homepage/_posts/2019-05-01-never-split-the-difference.md

 The premise: the FBI's former chief international hostage negotiator (what a job title!) shares what he learned about negotiation throughout his career.
 These are the lessons the FBI has learned the hard way—those strategies that have been found to work when people's lives depend on it.
 And these strategies work not only for hostage negotiation, but in the types of negotiations you come across throughout life: asking a boss for a raise, convincing your kids to take out the trash, haggling over the price of a car, etc.

 I found a lot of valuable insights in this book.
 So much, that it took me a few weeks to find the time to jot down all my thoughts here, and it'll take me even longer to internalize it all and start using it regularly.
-The author now runs a consulting company, so a few bits of the book felt like a marketing pitch, but the vast majority seemed like well thought out, actionable advice.
+The author now runs a consulting company, so a few bits of the book felt like a marketing pitch, but the vast majority seemed like well-thought-out, actionable advice.

 Some of my favorite takeaways: